kevinikos/Clearcode-exercise/README.md

 * '%' symbol exist verification in CTR column

 # Web Crawler
-You can run server with RunServer.py
+Run your local server with RunServer.py and go to Request.py